 Your situation might be difficult, especially when you compare it to the pastor down the road, but you must remember that God has called you to this work.
 And that settles it.
 If you look for validation of your pastoral call by comparing yourself to another pastor in terms of Twitter followers, retweets, Facebook likes, conference speaking engagements, then you will always lose!
 You will be discouraged because that is not where the validation of your work comes from.
 God has called you to this task.
 He will sustain you through every season as you labor for his sake.

 Christ’s Care for His Sheep

 You may preach the best sermon you’ve ever preached and yet have no one tweet about it.
-You might pray the best prayer and have no one post about it.
-You could visit the sick, evangelize the lost, lead a staff meeting, and still have no one praise you for it.
+Maybe You pray the best prayer and no one posts about it.
+You could visit the sick.
+Even evangelize the lost, and lead a staff meeting.
+Still, no one may praise you for it.
 Our holy motivation to do all these tasks should be to show the love of Christ.
-But if you live in a world of comparison, you will fail to shepherd well the flock God has entrusted to you.
+If you live in a world of comparison, you will fail to shepherd the flock God has entrusted to you.
 The temptation will be to compare your flock to another flock down the road, or you might even compare it to the flock you wish they were (which usually means you wish they were perfect).
 Instead, you must lovingly shepherd the flock of God that is before you and strive with God’s power to present them mature in Christ (Colossians 1:28).

-Pastor, if you are discouraged due to comparing yourself to others, then maybe you need to step away from social media for a while.
-Maybe it would be helpful for you to remember the calling that God has placed on your life and the compassion Christ has for you and your flock.
+If you are discouraged due to comparing yourself, maybe you need to step away from social media for a while.
+Maybe it would be helpful for you to remember the calling that God has placed on your life.
+As well as the compassion Christ has for you and your flock.
 Remember, we each have a role to play in the kingdom of God.
 Regardless of our size or platform, we will be judged on how faithful we are to Christ.
-To that end, may we give up comparing and continue living out this glorious ministry we’ve received.
+To that end, may we stop comparing and continue living out this glorious ministry we’ve received.